 - 3.1 Anyone wishing to operate a business will require either:

-- a) a site licence;
+- a) a site licence; or

-- b) or a collector's licence.
+- b) a collector's licence.

-The licence is valid for three years and permits the holder to operate within the boundaries of the issuing authority.
+3.2 The licence is valid for three years and permits the holder to operate within the boundaries of the issuing authority.

-3.2 A person may hold more than one licence issued by different authorities but may NOT hold more than one licence issued by the same local authority.
+3.3 A person may hold more than one licence issued by different authorities but may NOT hold more than one licence issued by the same local authority.